spell-music/csound-expression/tutorial/chapters/EventsTutorial.md

 ~~~

 Let's create a metronome for a more complicated bit.
-It's an indian bit called Deepchandi.
+It's an Indian bit called Deepchandi.
 There are 14 tick's
 in the bit.
 They are arranged in sequence 3-4-3-4.
 We are going to use the 440 Hz for main bit.
 The 330 Hz for
 the start of every period.
 The 220 for secondary beats.